SaturnusDJ/pubg.report-discord-bot/README.md

 # PUBG.report Discord Bot

 This is forked from https://github.com/kragebein/pubg.reportbot.
 I applied fixes found online and provided by contributors in issues and comments.
 Besides, I will try to do some modifications to improve on the great work done by Kragebein.
+I am just starting with Python so this might go wrong haha.
+I do my best in testing before committing.

 A bot that will announce your kill/you being killed in pubg to your discord channel with video from your enemies point of view via their Twitchstream.